 - Take at least two (2) on-call shifts each month.

-- Must have knowledge and sensitivity regarding issues of sexual assault and domestic violence.
+- Knowledge and sensitivity regarding issues of sexual assault, human trafficking and domestic violence.

-- Must complete the initial 45-hour training program.
+- Ability to complete the initial training program and follow-up shadowing.

 Character skills/ traits: